Jump to content

 In 1969, Philip Roth’s novel “Portnoy’s Complaint” triggered a literary and social earthquake.
 This confessional novel, as scandalous as it is hilarious, breaks taboos regarding sexuality, guilt, and Jewish religion and culture.
 Condemned as obscene by some, hailed as a masterpiece by others, it divided the U.S. and turned its author into a controversial icon.
 But would the book also cause a scandal if it were published today?

-At arte.tv/literature, you can watch additional documentaries on scandalous novels in world literature, including “Uncle Tom’s Cabin” by Harriet Beecher Stowe, “The Art of Joy” by Goliarda Sapienza, and “Scandalous Loves” by Choderlos de Laclos.
+At arte.tv/literature, you can watch additional documentaries on scandalous novels from world literature, including “Uncle Tom’s Cabin” by Harriet Beecher Stowe, “The Art of Joy” by Goliarda Sapienza, and “Scandalous Loves” by Choderlos de Laclos.

 Also interesting